HOW WE WORK TOGETHER

 Your EHR does HIPAA.
 My site does marketing.

-I architect Protected Health Information out of Hexidus infrastructure entirely.
+I architect Protected Health Information out of Hexidus systems entirely.
 Your EHR handles patient records, billing, clinical data, and HIPAA compliance.
-My site handles lead capture, booking, chatbot, content.
+My site handles lead capture, booking, AI tools, and content.
 The link between them is a plain HTTPS redirect to your existing EHR URL.
-If you need infrastructure that handles PHI — patient portals, telehealth video, prescription workflows, condition-specific messaging — I'll refer you to specialists.
+If you need systems that handle PHI — patient portals, telehealth video, prescription workflows, condition-specific messaging — I'll refer you to specialists.
 This isn't a cost-cutting shortcut.
 It's the architecture that keeps builds fast, prices honest, and legal exposure minimal.

 NEXT STEP